Friday, October 25, 2024

 The forecast for tomorrow was also good, so should we just wait a day?
 But what if that, too, changed by tomorrow morning?
 In the end, we decided to go on the ferry as planned; and under a dark sky threatening rain I walked down to the harbour while Greger diverted to Tesco to buy a newspaper.

 We had passed under at least two bands of slightly spitting cloud on the way out, and when we reboarded the ferry at Stornoway it was quite definitely raining - so we sat for a while in the area between the coffee shop and the children's play-room.
-Given the number of children on board, I think it must be half-term - and what with them and two dogs that had taken a dislike to each other barking hysterically, the noise was terrific!
+Given the number of children on board, I think it must be half-term - and what with them, scolding parents, and two hysterically barking dogs, the noise was terrific!
 After a while, feeling slightly battered, I went up; and when Greger joined me later he was amused to see that I was entirely alone.
+Bliss.

 The rain petered out and we applied ourselves once more to searching for birds that just didn't seem to be there.
 A few gannets, goodish numbers of kittiwakes, the odd group of guillemots, and several great black-backed gulls were all we could spot - until Greger pointed out a flock of birds flying low over the sea.
 They turned out to be twelve barnacle geese.